 A Family Lawyer for Unmarried Parents Can Protect Your Rights

 When men and women who are not married have a dispute over their children, they deserve the same caliber of family lawyer divorcing couples do.
-The attorneys of Dunsing & Deakins, LLC in Denver, CO, understand the special circumstances of unmarried parents and their rights and responsibilities under the law.
-Dunsing & Deakins, LLC regularly represents unmarried parents and vigorously protects their interests in disputes over child support, and child custody, and the division of assets and debts.
+The attorneys of Dunsing, Deakins & Galera, LLC, in Denver, CO and Avon, CO, understand the special circumstances of unmarried parents and their rights and responsibilities under the law.
+Dunsing, Deakins & Galera, LLC, regularly represents unmarried parents and vigorously protects their interests in disputes over child support, and child custody, and the division of assets and debts.
 A lawyer for unmarried parents can help you resolve issues of paternity, custody, and common law marriage.

 Why Do I Need Legal Representation?

-Dunsing & Deakins, LLC advises clients on the legal approach that best suits their needs.
+Dunsing, Deakins & Galera, LLC, advises clients on the legal approach that best suits their needs.
 The attorneys handle every family law case personally, which means you meet directly with them not a paralegal, and they answer your questions and ensure phone calls are returned promptly.
-Dunsing & Deakins, LLC represents mothers seeking financial support and fathers seeking visitation or custody.
+Dunsing, Deakins & Galera, LLC, represents mothers seeking financial support and fathers seeking visitation or custody.